charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 - notice here more use of the curl -h flag can set the headers and -d flag is the data payload

 #### API Security
-- JWT - Json Web Token
+- JWT - Json Web Token - great video on everything essentially that you need to know: https://www.youtube.com/watch?v=7nafaH9SddU&ab_channel=TraversyMedia